 Book a condo or home

 No matter which island you choose, there are great values to be found in condo or home rentals, compared to staying in a resort or hotel.
 In Maui, for example, you can rent an ocean-view two-bedroom, two-bath unit that sleeps six with a full kitchen, beach chairs, several communal swimming pools and grills.
 Many condos and homes are a short bike ride or walk from the beach and cost less than $200 a night.
 Beware of hidden fees on sites such as Airbnb, where some owners charge a cleaning fee and service fee that can significantly drive up the total cost.
 Many hotel chains also offer “vacation villas” that are just like condos but share a resort’s facilities, like its restaurants and bars.
-Find a hotel or resort at your budget using NEA Vacations.
+Find a hotel or resort at your budget using NEA Travel.

 Beach hop for free